Work at NBSS

 • Develop and grow community partnerships to support wellness including mental and physical health referrals and programs.

-• Assist the Provost and Faculty with student wellness checks, attendance issues, academic accommodations, and Title IX and Code of Conduct issues.
+• Assist the Provost and Faculty with student wellness checks, attendance issues, academic accommodations, and Title IX, and Code of Conduct issues.

 • Serve as the main point of contact for student COVID-19 policies, concern, processes, and data collection.